cebilon123/MarkdownForm/README.md

-# MarkdownForm
+# Project
 This is compiler for markdown form.
-Heart and core of the whole application.
-It compiles given input into functional form.
+For given set of rules you can create new form by the usage of markdown-like text.